SECQUOIA/exact_quadratic_hull/README.md

 ### Step 6: Modify the GAMS Writer (Required for GAMS)

-**Issue**: Pyomo 6.9.2 doesn't include the 'NLP' flag for Gurobi solver capabilities, which is required for MINLP problems.
+**Issue**: Pyomo 6.9.2 doesn't include the 'NLP' and 'MINLP' flag for Gurobi solver capabilities, which is required for MINLP problems.
 This was fixed in later Pyomo versions.

 **Solution**: You can either manually edit the GAMS writer file or use the pre-modified version from this repository.